pauleatonc/daailytest/README.md

 ### Database Migrations

-To run migrations on the backend, execute:

-sudo docker compose exec backend python manage.py migrate **Migrations are automated in the docker compose**
+**Migrations are automated in the docker compose**

 ### Create Super User

-To run migrations on the backend, execute:
+To create a superuser on the backend, execute:

 sudo docker compose exec -it backend bash python manage.py createsuperuser